 A run object MAY contain a property named id whose value is a string which uniquely identifies the run.

-NOTE: A result management system can use run.id to associate the information in the log with additional information not provided by the analysis tool that produced it.
+A result management system MAY use run.id to associate the information in the log with additional information not provided by the analysis tool that produced it.

 stableId property